qwertypopz/shady_meadows_challenge/README.md

     * Reserve a room for any amount of time within the 35-day window displayed by the website's calendar
         * Given a start date, the program will navigate to the specified calendar month to make the reservation
     * Contact the business with pre-determined information
-* Python files have been organized by functions of the page and a common functions file which will be expanded upon:
+* Python files have been organized by functions of the page and a common functions file, all of which will be expanded
+upon:
-    * splash.py - Welcome Splash Page
+    * splash.py - Validation of the welcome splash page
-    * reservation.py - Reservation for a room
+    * reservation.py - Reservation functionality of the page including validation through the admin panel
-    * contact.py - Contact Business
+    * contact.py - Contact the business owner including validation through the admin panel
     * common_functions.py - Common Functions
 * Useful blocks of code have been compiled in the common_functions.py file to be used as needed during testing.
 * Verbose documentation within code to assist the developer better understand the functionality and better utilize the